rlglab/minizero/docs/Training.md

 First, the script initialize a folder for storing training log and models.
 Based on the configuration, the folder name is automatically generated, e.g., `tictactoe_az_5bx256_n400-af37e1`.

 > **Note**
 > If the folder already exist, the script will prompt you to choose whether to retrain the model or to continue training.
+>
-To train another model with the same settings, you should explicitly let the script use another folder name, e.g.,
+> To train another model with the same settings, you should explicitly let the script use another folder name, e.g.,
 > `./scripts/zero-server.sh tictactoe tictactoe.cfg 100 -n tictactoe_test`
+>
+> To continue training, you should specify an end iteration greater than the model was trained (otherwise, the script will end immediately) and use `-n` to specify the folder, e.g.,
+> `./scripts/zero-server.sh tictactoe tictactoe.cfg 200 -n tictactoe_az_5bx256_n400-af37e1`

 Then, the program will print the current configuration and start printing training logs with time stamps.
 Once you have see this, it is ready to start other training components.